lachie83/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - Kubernetes needs to be made aware of multiple IPs per pod (limited to one IPv4 and one IPv6 address per pod maximum).
 - Link Local Addresses (LLAs) on a pod will remain implicit (Kubernetes will not display nor track these addresses).
 - For simplicity, only a single family of service IPs per cluster will be supported (i.e. service IPs are either all IPv4 or all IPv6).
-- Backend pods for a service can be dual stack.
+- Backend pods for a service can be dual stack (the user may choose which address family the container port will be exposed on)
 - Endpoints for a dual-stack backend pod will be represented as a dual-stack address pair (i.e. 1 IPv4/IPv6 endpoint per backend pod, rather than 2 single-family endpoints per backend pod)
 - Kube-proxy iptables mode needs to drive iptables and ip6tables in parallel.
 This is required, even though service IP support is single-family, so that Kubernetes services can be exposed to clients external to the cluster via both IPv4 and IPv6.
 Support includes:
   - Service IPs: Single family support (either all IPv4 or all IPv6 service IPs in a cluster)